 Frequent updates to Google’s search ranking algorithm — notably Panda and Penguin — only complicate matters.
 Although such updates go a long way toward enhancing the quality of search results by, for example, discounting the high volumes of low-quality content produced by content farms, they also mean that the best ways to optimize content are constantly evolving.

-Simply put, you’ve got to stay on your toes.
+Simply put, you’ve got to stay on your toes when it comes to SEO content.
 Fortunately for those of us who aren’t in the habit of analyzing search engine algorithms but still want to optimize content, there are some basic tips that are easy to follow.

 How to optimize content: The 411 on keywords